section-engineering-education/engineering-education/articles/android-workmanager/index.md

 ### Introduction
-Background work has been a core part in android application development for a long time.
-This is because it allows for the execution of tasks without any interference to and from the user interface.
-But implementing such tasks is not an easy task.
-One has to consider resources like threads and when to start running the task.
+Background work has been a core part of android application development for a long time.
+This is because it allows the execution of tasks without any interference with the user interface.
+However, implementing such functionality is not an easy task.
+One has to consider resources such as threads and when to start running the task.
 Some tasks may even require running at time intervals.
-Several solutions have come up like `IntentServices` and `JobScheduler` which help in execution of these tasks.
+Several solutions have come up.
+Some of these solutions are `IntentServices` and `JobSchedulers`.
 But they too come with their challenges like chaining tasks and setting constraints.
 This is where WorkManager comes in to help.

 ### What is WorkManager
 This is an AndroidX library that helps in running tasks asynchronously.
 It ensures that the work is done even if the user exits the app or the device restarts.
 It makes use of the existing job services to do the work.
 This means that it can support devices up to API level 14.
-Running background tasks is made easier using WorkManager and has other awesome perks too:
+WorkManager makes running background tasks easier and gives other awesome perks too:

-* **constraints**: with WorkManager, you can easily set conditions to be met before the task is run
+* **constraints**: with WorkManager, you can easily set conditions that should be met for the task to run.
-* **chaining**: you can easily tie multiple tasks to be run at the same time or one after another
+* **chaining**: you can easily tie multiple tasks to run at the same time or one after another.
-* **threading**: like most AndroidX libraries, it comes with support for `coroutines` and `rxjava` for better thread management
+* **threading**: like most AndroidX libraries, it comes with support for `coroutines` and `rxjava` for better thread management.
-* **work execution**: you have two options to define how the work is executed i.e either once or periodically.
+* **work execution**: you have two options to define the execution of work. i.e. either once or periodically.

 In a normal WorkManager setting, you have three parts:
-1. **_the work definition_**: this is where you define the task to be done or rather, the job
+1. **_the work definition_**: this is where you define the task or rather, the job.
 2. **_the work creation_**: you create the job and set constraints to it.
-You may create it as a one time job or one that runs at an interval.
+You may create it as a one time job or one that runs at intervals.
 3. **_queueing the work_**: you use the `WorkManager` instance to start/launch your job.

 ### Prerequisites
-In order to comfortably follow through, you will need:
+To comfortably follow through, you will need:
-* Android Studio installed
+* Android Studio installed.
-* Knowledge of Android application development
+* Knowledge of Android application development.
-* Basic understanding of the AndroidX Room library
+* Basic understanding of the AndroidX Room library.
-* Basic information of the Kotlin programming language
+* Basic information of the Kotlin programming language.

-This article will go through how to get started with WorkManager and how to use it as well as what classes are involved.
+This article goes through getting started with WorkManager i.e. how to use it and the classes involved.
 The final code for this tutorial is available on [Github](https://github.com/LinusMuema/kotlin/tree/workManager).
 Use it as a reference to follow through the article.

 Let's get to it.